elf4j/elf4j-provider/README.md

   method name.
 When acceptable, it helps to exclude such performance-sensitive information from the logging output.
 (The default output pattern does not include caller detail and thread information.)
 * On the asynchronous output side, the elf4j-engine buffers and flushes each log entry atomically per each writer.
-  Depending on the target log repository, further manoeuvres it may help the output performance.
+  Depending on the target log repository, further manoeuvres may help the output performance.
 For example, if the target repository is a log file on disk, then

   ```shell
   java MyApplication | cat >logFile